 - Park it.
 Stay focused on the topic at hand and put tangents in the parking lot.

-While it’s great to communicate your expectations for robust dialogue, you need to model these behaviors – and expect others to contribute as well.
+Lastly, while it’s great to communicate your expectations for robust dialogue, and to have the team agree to some ground rules, you’ll need to be extra vigilant in modeling these behaviors – and expecting others to contribute as well.

 For valuable tips and strategies for building your own extraordinary team.
 Subscribe to this monthly newsletter today.

 KRISTIN ARNOLD, MBA, CPF, CSP is a high stakes meeting facilitator and professional panel moderator.
 She’s been facilitating teams of executives and managers in making better decisions and achieving greater results for over 20 years.
 She is the author of the award-winning book, Boring to Bravo: Proven Presentation Techniques to Engage, Involve and Inspire Audiences to Action.